Building hana-opensap-cloud-2020 Part 1: Introduction

 Which Flavor of HANA?

-First, you have to decide where you are going to practice your development.
-For most people you have the choice of HANA, express edition or HANA Cloud free trial.
+First, you must decide where you are going to practice your development.
+For most people you have the choice of HANA, express edition or HANA Cloud free trial/free tier.
 HANA, express edition is HANA 2.0 based and matches closest to the on-premise capabilities, including a version that has XSA – an application server architecture close (but not identical) to Cloud Foundry.
-Your other option is to start with HANA Cloud as part of the SAP Cloud Platform free trial.
-That obviously uses the newer HANA Cloud version of HANA (4.x) and utilizes the SAP Cloud Platform runtime(s) for is application server layer.
+Your other option is to start with HANA Cloud as part of the SAP Business Technology Platform free trial/free tier.
+That obviously uses the newer HANA Cloud version of HANA (4.x) and utilizes the SAP BTP runtime(s) for its application server layer.

 Your other option would be HANA, express edition.
-HANA, express edition is a lighter weight version of HANA (although its still an in-memory database so don’t expect it to be tiny on resources) which is free for development and productive use up to 32Gb of Memory.
-Its available in two flavors – database server only and database + XS Advanced application server.
-We also have various installation options – as a virtual machine image, as a docker container, or binary installer; which you can choose to deploy on your local development machine or in a cloud infrastructure provider.
+HANA, express edition is a lighter weight version of HANA (although it’s still an in-memory database so don’t expect it to be tiny on resources) which is free for development and productive use up to 32Gb of Memory.
+It’s available in two flavors – database server only and database + XS Advanced application server.
+We also have various installation options – as a virtual machine image, a docker container, or binary installer, which you can choose to deploy on your local development machine or in a cloud infrastructure provider.

 HANA, express edition has a higher effort to get started certainly.
 It requires some level of knowledge of Linux and other administrative tasks.
 It also will require decent hardware or the cost of running on a cloud providers’ infrastructure.
-Therefore the earlier recommendation to consider starting with SAP HANA Cloud trial instead.
+Therefore, the earlier recommendation to consider starting with SAP HANA Cloud trial instead.
 But HANA, express edition will match closest to HANA on premise.
-In particular if you need to develop with XSA; HANA, express edition gives you the best compatibility.
+If you need to develop with XSA; HANA, express edition gives you the best compatibility.